acornapps/cube-manual-en/cocktail-c124-ce58-d6c4-ae30-bcf8-ac80-c99d-bc29-bc95.md

 **1. Creating a Service**

 Deploy a simple Tomcat server.
-When finished, connect to the corresponding service port and verify that the initial Tomcat screen is displayed normally. **Note that for Tomcat, the memory request and limit amounts must be set to 512 and 1024, respectively, so that the system starts normally.**
+When finished, connect to the corresponding service port and verify that the initial Tomcat screen is displayed normally.
+`Note`: For Tomcat, the memory request and limit amounts must be set to 512 and 1024, respectively, so that the system starts normally.

 **2.Verifying Deployment via Catalogs**